-Investors should read this table in conjunction with our audited financial statements and our unaudited interim condensed consolidated financial statements included in this Prospectus as well as "Use of Proceeds," "Selected Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
-There have been no significant adjustments to our capitalization since March 31, 2021.
+Investors should read this table in conjunction with our audited financial statements included in this Prospectus as well as "Use of Proceeds," "Selected Consolidated Financial Data" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+There have been no significant adjustments to our capitalization since December 31, 2020.